artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** N/A

-**DACS Rule** Select a note type from the drop-down menu and record, as needed, specialized information not accommodated by any of the defined elements of description, including Conservation (DACS 7.1.3),
-Citation (DACS 7.1.5),
-Alphanumeric designation (DACS 7.1.6),
-Variant title information (DACS 7.1.7), or Processing information (DACS 7.1.8).
+**DACS Rule**: Select a note type from the drop-down menu and record, as needed, specialized information not accommodated by any of the defined elements of description, including Conservation (DACS 7.1.3), Citation (DACS 7.1.5), Alphanumeric designation (DACS 7.1.6), Variant title information (DACS 7.1.7), or Processing information (DACS 7.1.8).

 **EAD**